More than half a million on Scottish hospital waiting lists

 - More than a fifth (27,115) had been waiting for more than a year

-- 304,344 patients were seen for outpatient appoints in the last three months of the year, still 17% down on the pre-pandemic average
+- 304,344 patients were seen for outpatient appointments in the last three months of the year, still 17% down on the pre-pandemic average

 - 44,127 patients were admitted for inpatient treatment, 37% down on the pre-pandemic levels